vladkinoman/ccg-notes/mulligan/mulligan-models-n-calclulation-shows-bug-is-back.md

 ## Math

 The expected/average number of mulliganed cards ending up in the top three spots of a deck can be estimated by running a simulation millions of times, or calculated directly.
+There is a [thread on Reddit](https://www.reddit.com/r/gwent/comments/83eq8s/testing_of_mulligan_in_singleton_deck/) where other users find matching values using both approaches.
+The same thread also contains the sources of the data points, as well as some more in-depth math omitted here.

 ## Results